 - a.
-Use artificial aids (i.e., electronic devices, megaphones) in communicating with players on the field. - b.
+Use of devices to verbally communicate with players on the field of play (e.g., microphones, headsets, megaphones, etc.).
+Visual communication (e.g., signs) is permitted.
+(See Rule 2-4.) - b.
 Leave the team area and/or coaches area on his side of the field.
 Players must be within the confines of the bench area while the clock is running and the ball is in play, except when reporting to the table area for substitution or for serving penalty time.
-A coach or player may leave the team/coaches area and enter the table area only (1) To exchange a crosse with a player on the field in the opposite end of the field from that team's bench during a live ball or dead ball; or (2) To seek information from the timer or scorekeeper during a dead ball.
+A coach or player may leave the team/coaches area and

-- c.
-Object to an official's decision by arguing or gesturing.
+- enter the table area only (1) To exchange a crosse with a player on the field in the opposite end of the field from that team's bench during a live ball or dead ball; or (2) To seek information from the timer or scorekeeper during a dead ball. - Object to an official's decision by arguing or gesturing (non-maligning).
 This includes actions between opposing players and the timekeeper and scorer. - d.
 Situate school bands or other organized groups that use artificial means to create noise on the opponent's side of the field.
+(See Rule 1-25.)